|

 such as a tipstaff carried by a sergeant, bailiff or other officer of

 the law who often carried a long staff as a badge of office.
+Nickname for a sergeant or bailiff or another officer of the law

-ARMS (SHIELD): a bend Sable fimbriated Argent between Three
+(SHIELD): a bend Sable fimbriated Argent between Three PHEONS of the second,

-PHEONS of the second, on a chief Gules a bezant between Two FLEURS-DE-LIS
+on a chief Gules a bezant between Two FLEURS-DE-LIS of the field.

 CREST: A STAG standing at gaze under a TREE Proper MOTTO: